 Six months after the events on Aether, Samus was summoned to a meeting between the Galactic Federation and several other bounty hunters.
 They were sent on a mission to rid the Federation’s Aurora Units of a computer virus the Space Pirates managed to get past their security systems.
 The situation quickly escalates as a Space Pirate attack occurs.

-The team of hunters, led by Samus, is dispatched to planet Norion to activate the defence mechanisms.
+The team of hunters, led by Samus, is dispatched to planet Norion to activate the defense mechanisms.
 The Space Pirates set a Phazon-infused meteor, called Leviathan Seed, on a course towards the planet.
-Their offence is led by none other than Dark Samus, who unleashes a devastating Phazon energy beam on the team of hunters, leaving them for dead.
+Their offense is led by none other than Dark Samus, who unleashes a devastating Phazon energy beam on the team of hunters, leaving them for dead.